Arkaeriit/math-parse/README.md

 ## API

-Math-Parse only exposes two functions, `math_parse_int` and `math_parse_float`.
+Math-Parse only exposes two principal functions, `math_parse_int` and `math_parse_float`.
 Both take as first argument a `&str` which is a mathematical expression and as second argument an optional map of named variable.

 Both functions return `Ok(num)` if the computation can be done, where `num` is an `i64` for `math_parse_int` or a `f64` for `math_parse_float`.
 If the computation can't be done, they return `Err(err)` where `err` is a `MathParseErrors`.
 The type `MathParseErrors` implements the trait `Display` which format it into an error message that can be read by a human.

+An additional third function is exposed, `contains_math_char`.
+This function takes a string as argument and returns true if it contains any character that is considered an operator by Math-Parse.
+It is meant to sanitize data used around Math-Parse.

 Check https://docs.rs/math-parse for more information.